cfpb/consumerfinance.gov/docs/usage.md

 #### Get familiar with Docker Compose, and our configuration

 docker-compose.yml contains a sort of "recipe" for running the site.
-Each entry in the Compose file describes a component of our application stack (MySQL, Elasticsearch, and Python), and either points to a public image on Dockerhub, or to a Dockerfile in cfgov-refresh.
+Each entry in the Compose file describes a component of our application stack (Postgres, Elasticsearch, and Python), and either points to a public image on Dockerhub, or to a Dockerfile in cfgov-refresh.
 You can learn a lot more about Compose files in [the docs](https://docs.docker.com/compose/compose-file/)